 Perspectives on Parenting from Dayna Rust, LMFT

-Parenting is a task that is easier said than done.
+Parenting is a task easier said than done.
 Most parents understand the fundamentals of raising healthy, well-adjusted children, but teenagers have a way of throwing off even the most prepared, well-intentioned adults.

 Sometimes it helps to enlist the support of a trained outside observer, who can get to know both parent and child to understand their patterns and interactions on a level that families in the midst of conflict cannot always see.
 At Turn-About Ranch, an adolescent residential treatment center on a real, working ranch in southern Utah, clinical director and licensed marriage and family therapist Dayna Rust addresses these issues at a mid-term workshop for parents of troubled teens attending the program.

 At the workshop, Dayna asks parents to evaluate their relationships with themselves, each other, and their child in order to make adjustments before their child returns home from Turn-About Ranch.
-Her goal is to point out parenting patterns that may contribute to defiant, underachieving, rebellious teen behaviors, as well as alternative approaches and techniques that will strengthen family bonds and promote honesty, cooperation, and respect.
+Her goal is to point out parenting patterns contributing to defiant, underachieving, rebellious teen behaviors, as well as alternative approaches and techniques to strengthen family bonds and promote honesty, cooperation, and respect.

 Below are a few of the common parenting pitfalls Dayna has observed as well as suggestions for alternative ways to approach raising teenagers.